pouakai-tarns-sunrise-mount-taranaki

 boardwalk

-While the trail is basically uphill all the way, it is a gradual incline and will never feel too steep.
-The forest is absolutely beautiful with mossy trees, twisted branches and some Goblin looking trees.
-If you’re going for sunrise like we did, you will absolutely need a headlamp and on the way back down you’ll be surprised by the beautiful trees you’re missed on your way up!
+While the trail is uphill all the way, it is a gradual incline and will never feel too steep.
+The forest is absolutely beautiful with mossy trees, twisted branches and some Goblin-looking trees.
+If you’re going for sunrise like we did, you will absolutely need a head torch.
+On the way back down you’ll be surprised by the beautiful trees you’ve missed on your way up!

 pouakai-tarns-walk-tree-forest